Officials investigating terrorism-related event after driver rammed car into Nevada power substation - Local News 8

 How the suspected terrorism plot unfolded

-The “critical incident,” now the focus of a joint counterterrorism investigation by Las Vegas Metropolitan Police and the FBI, began late Thursday morning at a Los Angeles Department of Water and Power facility located near Boulder City, according to McMahill.
+The “critical incident” began late Thursday morning at a Los Angeles Department of Water and Power facility located near Boulder City, according to McMahill.

 At approximately 10 a.m., Boulder City police dispatch received a 911 call reporting a vehicle had crashed through a secured gate at the power substation.
 The caller told dispatchers the driver appeared to be dead and gunshots had been heard after the crash, McMahill said.